ironprogrammer/wp-test-56970/README.md

 See [Trac 56970](https://core.trac.wordpress.org/ticket/56970) for additional details.

+**This is an alternate approach to that proposed in https://github.com/ironprogrammer/wp-hotfix-56970.**

 ## Purpose
 If testing with this plugin is shown to resolve the issues reported in [Trac 56970](https://core.trac.wordpress.org/ticket/56970), then the fix implemented here could be included in a future minor release.